locka99/cpp-to-rust-book/features_of_rust/expressions.md

 }
 ```

-We want to assign a value to result from a switch so each branch of the switch has an assignment action.
+The code wants to test a value in server_state and assign a string to result.
 Aside from looking a bit clunky it introduces the possibility of error since we might forget to assign, or add a break, or omit one of the values.

-In Rust we can assign the result of from a match because each match condition is a block expression.
+In Rust we can assign directly into result of from a match because each match condition is a block expression.

 ```rust
 let result = match server_state {